minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

    - An :mc:`mc` installation on your local host configured to :ref:`access <alias>` the MinIO deployment

+   These instructions use :ref:`version 2 metrics. <minio-metrics-v2>`
+   For more about metrics API versions, see :ref:`Metrics and alerts. <minio-metrics-and-alerts>`

 Configure Prometheus to Collect and Alert using MinIO Metrics
 -------------------------------------------------------------